hasin-codes/ZplitGPT/README.md

 - **Lucide React** - Beautiful icon library
 - **Prisma** - Database ORM (for optional chat history)
 - **Z-AI SDK** - Direct AI API integration

+## Current Frontend State

+This README documents the current frontend implementation of ZplitGPT.
+All context management features (System Context, Chat Memory, and Flow) are fully implemented in the frontend using browser localStorage for persistence.
+The interface provides complete control over context selection and management, with all three tiers of the context system operational and ready for integration with backend API calls.

+The frontend architecture supports:
+- Real-time context management through modal interfaces
+- Persistent storage of contexts and memories across browser sessions
+- Visual feedback for context selection and state changes
+- Split-panel interfaces for managing multiple contexts simultaneously
+- Independent storage keys for different context types to prevent conflicts

+All features described in this documentation are currently available in the frontend interface and ready for use.

 ## Assets